 Known as “One of the top 5 wine regions you have never heard of” by Air Canada’s Enroute magazine, the Similkameen Valley is not exactly in the Okanagan Valley but worth mentioning.
-Just a 20-30 minute drive from Osoyoos or Penticton, the Similkameen Valley has 11 wineries and 1 ciderie to visit.
-We have visited Twisted Hills Craft Cider and highly recommend their Pippin’s Fate cider.
+Just a 30-45 minute drive from Osoyoos or Penticton, the Similkameen Valley has 11 wineries and 1 ciderie to visit.
+We have visited Twisted Hills Craft Cider and highly recommend their Pippin’s Fate cider and a visited to Liber Winery where you will find certified organic wines and highly recommend their “Everyday Chardonnay”.
 In addition, there are a few good long and short hikes in the region, numerous fruits stands and orchards to visit, and outdoor recreation on the river such as river tubing.
-We have never stayed here but found a really nice Air BnB at Farmer’s Dotter an organic farm, bakery, and artisan salt provider.

-Have you ever visited the Okanagan Valley?
+Have you ever visited the Okanagan Valley or Similkameen Valley?
 If so, where did you visit/stay?
 Is there anything we are missing in this guide?

 - Review: Farmersdotter Air BnB Cawston British Columbia